AhmedFathyAbdelaaal/TodoListApp/README.md

 we then create a variable liTag that will house all our tasks one by one.

-if there exists task then it will start showing the tasks, and for each one that exists
+if there exists task then it will start showing the tasks, and for each one that exists it will be added to the liTag.

+if there are no tasks, the liTag wont get added and instead the text "You dont have any task here" will be shown.

+checkTask check a the task element, if the task doesnt have length it will remove active but add it is it has length.

 ```js
 function showTodo(filter) { //function showTodo to show taks according to the filter